No previous dance experience is required

 Milonga is a lively style of tango music and a social dance known for its rhythmic, playful energy.
 Faster than traditional tango, it features quick footwork, steady beats, and a joyful spirit—making it a fun, improvisational experience on the dance floor.

 In our first session, we’ll ease into the joyful rhythm of Milonga—a dance that moves faster than tango and invites a light, grounded feel.
-We’ll play with simple patterns like the Baldosa Box, Progressive Basic, and Forward Ochos, all adapted to the steady, bouncy beat of the habanera rhythm.
-It’s all about getting comfortable with the music, staying connected, and having fun with movement.
+We’ll play with simple patterns like the Baldosa Box, Progressive Basic, and variations of Traspie.

-Karn, founder of Feeling Flow, began dancing at age 7, inspired by Michael Jackson’s Dangerous, and later trained in over a dozen forms including Salsa, Bachata, and Argentine tango.
+Karn, founder of Feeling Flow, began dancing at age 7, inspired by Michael Jackson’s Dangerous album, and later trained in over a dozen forms including Salsa, Bachata, Waltz and Argentine tango.
 Since 2015, his tango journey has been shaped by masters like Pablo Verón and Richard Powers.
 A seasoned teacher and performer, Karn weaves meditation into his work, fostering authenticity and presence.
-Through Feeling Flow, he is growing a vibrant community of dancers and artists—hosting a thriving live music scene, alumni workshops for MIT-CNC and Stanford, and the Bay Area Maestros series hosting the region’s most experienced tango teachers.
+Through Feeling Flow, he is growing a vibrant community of dancers and artists—hosting a thriving live music scene, alumni workshops for MIT-CNC and Stanford, and the Bay Area Maestros series hosting the region’s most experienced tango artists.

 or email: teacher@feelingflow.org